Killian Barrett

-Killian Robert Barrett (born 15 March 2004) is an Irish professional footballer who plays as a goalkeeper for club Boston United on loan from club Sheffield Wednesday.
+Killian Robert Barrett (born 15 March 2004) is an Irish professional footballer who plays as a goalkeeper for club Barrow.

 Early life

 From Collooney in County Sligo, he attended Summerhill College and won a Connacht Schools senior cup title with the school in 2020.
 He played youth football with Ballisodare United, and was part of the Sligo Leitrim Emerging Talent set-up, and then in Mayo's League of Ireland academy.
 In 2020, he moved to England at the age of 16 years old, having been offered a place at the iDFA Football and Education academy in Reading.

 Club career

 Early career

 He played non-league football in England as a teenager for Hartley Wintney, Woodley United in the Combined Counties League and Binfield for whom he kept six clean sheets in 21 matches to help keep them in the South Central Division of the Isthmian League during the 2023-24 season, and won Supporters' Player of the Season.